anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.rst

 BIOS configurations, and architectural details of underlay and overlay networking, and storage, and the distribution of OpenStack service components among nodes.
-The chapter also covers implementation support for the :ref:`ref_model:chapters/chapter02:profiles, profile extensions & flavours`;
+The chapter also covers implementation support for the "Profiles, Profile Extensions & Flavours" :cite:p:`refmodel`;
 the OpenStack flavor types capture both the sizing and the profile configuration (of the host).